knative/eventing/docs/broker/filtering.md

 ## Proposed Solution

+Extend the Trigger's filter syntax to allow specifying an expression written in [CEL](https://github.com/google/cel-spec).
+The existing `sourceAndType` filter will be deprecated and replaced with an `attributes` map that allows filtering on any CloudEvents attribute.

+### Add CEL expression filter

-Add a field to the Trigger Filter spec allowing users to specify an expression as a string.
+Add an `expression` filter to the Trigger allowing users to specify an expression as a string.
 The expression is evaluated for each event considered by the Trigger.
 If the expression evaluates to true, the event is delivered to the Trigger's subscriber.

 The evaluation environment of the expression may include: